-CareNet is a local non-profit partnership that strives to improve access to healthcare for low income uninsured residents of Lucas County.
-CareNet members receive healthcare through local primary care clinics, hospitals, and other service agencies.
+CareNet is a local non-profit partnership that strives to improve access to healthcare for low-income, uninsured residents of Lucas County.
+CareNet members receive healthcare through local primary care clinics, hospitals and other service agencies.
 Many area medical specialists also volunteer to see CareNet members.
 CareNet is not an insurance program.
-It does not guarantee free care nor does it guarantee care for every medical condition.
+It neither guarantees free care nor care for every medical condition.
 There is no membership charge to belong to CareNet.

-– Primary care physician submits specialty referral to CareNet office.
+A CareNet member’s primary care physician submits a specialty referral to CareNet’s office.

-– All CareNet members receive information about discount pharmacy cards, area generic programs (WalMart, Giant Eagle, Kroger, etc.) and pharmaceutical partnership assistance programs.
+– All CareNet members receive information about discount pharmacy cards, area generic programs (WalMart, Kroger, etc.) and pharmaceutical partnership assistance programs.

 – A valid CareNet card must be shown to the bus driver.

-– For members unable to utilize TARTA, CareNet Coordinator may be able to make other arrangements such as TARPS.
+– For members unable to utilize TARTA, CareNet may be able to make other arrangements, such as TARPS.

 – Members must re-enroll every year or as required by their primary care site.

 – CareNet maintains a “three strikes and you’re out” policy.

 – Failure to follow the guidelines set by CareNet may result in termination of the membership.
 Typical violations include: